‘Married Couple Are Twins’ Is Fake News, But Twins Have Unwittingly Gotten Married Before

 For those who are still unaware of the controversy that has recently been brewing, the Mississippi Herald reported on Thursday that a couple from the state capital of Jackson had made the shocking discovery at a fertility clinic that they were twins who were born on the same date in 1984.
 The names of the man and the woman, as well as the names of the doctor who had made the discovery, were withheld due to “patient confidentiality restrictions,” but the unnamed doctor said that he stumbled upon the apparent blood relations of the married couple during a routine test of DNA samples.

 Not long after the original report went viral, Snopes ran a fact check on the “married couple are twins” story, pointing out that the story did not have any reporter byline, nor any specifics whatsoever, not even the name of the fertility clinic.
-But the real kicker was the fact that the story was a word-for-word duplicate, except for the use of Jackson, Mississippi instead of Denver, Colorado as the locale, of a previous story reported on another fake news site, the Denver Inquirer.
+But the real kicker was the fact that the story was a word-for-word duplicate of a previous story reported on another fake news site, the Denver Inquirer, with the only difference being the name of the city used.
+This all boiled down to the story being debunked as an internet hoax.

 Married couple told they are biological twins while at IVF clinic https://t.co/GwCuSzSUun > save this one for when you're having a bad day